-Holders of our Class A and Class B common stock, as recorded in our share register at the close of business on March 10, 2014, the record date, may vote at the meeting and any adjournment or postponement thereof.
-As of March 10, 2014, there were 123,232,074 shares of Class A common stock outstanding (not including 5,824,007 shares held by subsidiaries) and one share of Class B common stock outstanding.
+Holders of our Class A common stock, as recorded in our share register at the close of business on March 6, 2015, the record date, may vote at the annual general meeting and any adjournment or postponement thereof.
+As of March 6, 2015, there were 129,766,091 shares of Class A common stock outstanding (not including 3,792,937 shares held by our subsidiaries).